Ridgy Didge Feeding Guide for a Lifetime of Health

 Puppies eating

-Ridgy Didge weans pups onto raw food
+Ridgy Didge weans pups onto Lyka wholefood meals

-BONES: NEVER give any form of COOKED bones.
+Bones - NEVER give any form of COOKED bones.

 Cooked bones, especially chicken bones or chop bones, can splinter inside the dog's gut and cause a very big vet bill.